aklinker1/a1/Readme.md

-# A1
+# <div style="background-image: url('https://user-images.githubusercontent.com/10101283/66178622-8f14d480-e62b-11e9-8db7-d18cc7885fb3.png'); height: 75px; background-position: center; background-repeat: no-repeat; background-size: contain"></div>

 A1 is a GraphQL framework written in Go.
-It is designed to remove tedious boilerplate code so that the only input it needs to spin up a server is a list of models and their relationships.
+It is designed to remove boilerplate code by defining only the models returned by the API and their relationships.
+This makes setting up an entire API is easy.

 ## Getting Started